dcunited001/dcunited001.github.io/_drafts/denmark-socialism-discussion.md

 nearly four generations have **no idea** what it will feel like to be subservient to foreign economic interests.
 As a nation who's mostly tapped her natural resources, *we will be fucking screwed**

+### Response

+#### Derek W

+> I research artificial intelligence at Indiana University.
+Its coming
+> faster than anyone can imagine and we need to be prepared.
+That
+> financial engineering shit can suck my asshole because there isn't a
+> system known to man that will be able to help us adapt economically
+> to not having a labor force.
+Humans have basic needs and we live in
+> a world of excess with a pre-existing central government ready to
+> drop in UBI.
+I'm a humanitarian first; my push for anything
+> resembling socialism is purely on the grounds of not losing human
+> lives to something as petty as capitalist ideals.

+the ideals that you're supporting as politicians and leftists support them require a transfer of ownership to a globalist system with UBI, which is expensive and unnecessary. you're on the wrong side and such a revolution transfer towards socialist ideas at this time would be disastrous for american interests.

+Our basic needs will become cheaper and cheaper.
+However, the inevitable final transition of the global economy during the Singularity is to a system of serfs with a tiny slice of power players enjoying all ownership of intellectual property, real estate and production.

+Who do you want to be in charge, the people who laid the basis of rationalism and accumulated dozens of generations of wisdom to architect a system that enabled economic expansion and scientific discovery?
+Or do you want to support a last minute revolution to entrust power into the hands of people with less than a single generation of experience?

+Because regardless of whether we go left or right, WE WILL ALL BECOME SERFS WITH NO MEANS OF RISING ABOVE ANY OTHER PERSON.
+There is no other endgame scenario except global collapse.
+So, at this point, the argument is about WHO is in control, as we launch towards the Singularity.
+Because transition to such a system is inevitable.

+*if I have to make a choice*, I would strongly prefer fascism over communism because it doesn't require change of ownership across the board via forced revolution -- which is expensive in terms of opportunity cost on the global stage, economically and politically.
+Also, fascism, because it allows a person access to BOTH financial and social influence mechanism, is much more likely than communism to revert to normalcy, if there is such a hope...

+We have a decision as Americans: make a hard left or a hard right.
+AND IF WE MAKE A HARD LEFT, AMERICAN INTERESTS ARE DAMNED.

+The idea you're talking about is like global economic convergence and it's unstoppable, absent some climate/nuclear catastrophe.
+Regardless of how it happens, there will be a very small set of people with real power and everyone else will be mostly serfs.
+We will be well-pampered serfs with higher quality of life than any other serfs in history, but we'll be serfs with no real hope of advancement.

+People don't understand that *this idea* is why i have worked so hard to "break through" with a startup ...
+BECAUSE I'LL BE DAMNED IF I DIDN'T WORK HARD ENOUGH TO AVOID ENDING A SERF.